• Skip to primary navigation

 Instructions

-• Once the Traeger has reached 225F, lay the pork loin in the grill grate and close the lid.
-Cook the pork loin for 2 hours, flipping the pork tenderloin at the one hour mark to create grill marks on both sides.
+- Once the Traeger has reached 225F, lay the pork loin in the grill grate and close the lid.
+Cook the pork loin for and hour and a half, flipping the pork tenderloin halfway through to create grill marks on both sides.

 If you made this recipe, please come back and let me know how it went.
 I love hearing from you!